okabanov/problem_one/README.md

 * The `deposit` command should select the target account if there are two or more debts
 * The `login` command should also perform authentication (with password and storing SESSION_ID)
 * Services must send CRUD operations to the bank server
-* Application must provide a unique ID for each request to avoid repeating the request over the network (mobile operators amy repeat the full request)
+* The application must provide a unique ID for each request to avoid repeating the request over the network (mobile operators may repeat the full request)